UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use this contract checklist to identify potential red flags:

 • Minimum Usage Charges: Believe it or not, some plans will actually penalize you for conserving energy.
-If you fail to use a certain amount of gas each month, you may be hit with a costly fee.
+If you fail to use a certain amount of gas each month, you may be hit with a costly surcharge.

-• Base Monthly Fees: Many suppliers tack on a fixed monthly administrative charge (often $5 to $10) regardless of how much fuel you consume.
+• Base Monthly Fees: Many suppliers tack on a fixed monthly administrative charge (often $5 to $10) regardless of how much fuel you actually consume.

 Woman reviews green natural gas plan options on a digital screen outside her home.